 Atactic Polypropylene (APP)

-APP is often confused with SBS plastic asphalt because they are both modified bitumen membranes.
+Atactic Polypropylene is often confused with SBS plastic asphalt because they are both modified bitumen membranes.
 APP is a synthetic plastic blend that, like SBS, can be a variety of colors and textures.
-The biggest difference between the two are the installation process.
-APP must be applied with high heat and usually turns into a waxy liquid like a melted candle.
+The biggest difference between the two is the installation process.
+It must be applied with high heat and usually turns into a waxy liquid like a melted candle.
 It is easily punctured, so it is important to know if you have an APP membrane to avoid accidental holes or tears.

 Acrylic roof coating looks like paint, but it is so much more important.
-Acrylic coatings take on the texture of the material they are being attached too.
+They take on the texture of the material they are being attached too.
 It is applied in 5-10 coats to reach a thickness of about 15-30 millimeters.
-Unlike membranes there are no seams because it applies in coats, not sections.
+Unlike membranes, there are no seams because it applies in coats, not sections.
 Acrylic coatings are white or crème in color.

 This coating is not an organic coating like the others, but that means it does not wear off as easily.
 The white color has a distinct glossy look while others have a flat matte.
 The thickness is normally 15-20 millimeters which applies in one coat due to its high solid volume.